epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 - <action> is help, clean, realclean, distclean, inc, install, build, rebuild, buildInstall, realuninstall, or uninstall

-*NOTE: help, uninstall, distclean, cvsclean, and realuninstall can only be speciﬁed at <top>.*
+*NOTE: help, uninstall, distclean, cvsclean, and realuninstall can only be specified at <top>.*

-*NOTE: realclean cannot be speciﬁed inside an O.<arch> subdirectory.
+*NOTE: realclean cannot be specified inside an O.<arch> subdirectory.
 <dir> is subdirectory name*

-*NOTE: You can build using your os vendors’ native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and
+*NOTE: You can build using your os vendors� native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and